Brit Awards 2019: Complete List of Winners

 Liam Payne and Rita Ora, "For You" (Fifty Shades Freed)

-Little Mix featuring Nicki Minaj, "Woman Like Me"
+WINNER: Little Mix featuring Nicki Minaj, "Woman Like Me"

 Rita Ora, "Let You Love Me"